awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 ## Setting the Database Time Zone<a name="Appendix.Oracle.CommonDBATasks.TimeZoneSupport"></a>

-There are two different ways that you can set the time zone of your Amazon RDS Oracle database:
+You can set the time zone of your Amazon RDS Oracle database in the following ways:
-+ You can use the `Timezone` option\.
++ The `Timezone` option

-  The `Timezone` option changes the time zone at the host level and impacts all date columns and values such as `SYSDATE`\.
-For more information about the `Timezone` option, see [Oracle Time Zone](Appendix.Oracle.Options.Timezone.md)\.
+  The `Timezone` option changes the time zone at the host level and affects all date columns and values such as `SYSDATE`\.
+For more information, see [Oracle Time Zone](Appendix.Oracle.Options.Timezone.md)\.
-+ You can use the Amazon RDS procedure `rdsadmin.rdsadmin_util.alter_db_time_zone`\.
++ The Amazon RDS procedure `rdsadmin.rdsadmin_util.alter_db_time_zone`

   The `alter_db_time_zone` procedure changes the time zone for only certain data types, and doesn't change `SYSDATE`\.
 There are additional restrictions on setting the time zone listed in the [Oracle documentation](http://docs.oracle.com/cd/B19306_01/server.102/b14225/ch4datetime.htm#i1006705)\.

+**Note**
+You can also set the default time zone for Oracle Scheduler\.
+For more information, see [Setting the Time Zone for Oracle Scheduler Jobs](Appendix.Oracle.CommonDBATasks.Scheduler.md#Appendix.Oracle.CommonDBATasks.Scheduler.TimeZone)\.

 The `alter_db_time_zone` procedure has the following parameters\.